leapmotion/os-controls/src/components/library/README.md

 #### Design notes for primitives/GL refactor

-GLShader now implements a dictionary for uniforms and attributes (name -> (location, type, size)).
+Shader now implements a dictionary for uniforms and attributes (name -> (location, type, size)).
 GLShaderMatrices provides an interface for setting the expected matrix uniforms for shaders.
 Material is now an interface for setting the parameters of a particular material fragment shader.